 From where I am now, when I look back over my life, my heart breaks a little knowing that for so long, I didn't identify as a writer.
 Because I've always been such a voracious reader, I believed that to be a writer, I needed to write fiction.
 I wrote a handful of stories in my twenties, but I never felt as sure of them as I did of my academic essays, speeches, or even eulogies.

 In 2015, when I was pregnant, I began writing a food blog under the advice of my mentor (and brilliant writer), Bill Thompson.
-While I just recently shut down The Salty Almond to focus on my business and other creative projects, that blog led me here, it both awakened and rooted me.
+While I shut down The Salty Almond to focus on my business and other creative projects like Becoming, that blog led me here, it both awakened and rooted me.
 Because now, when I strip away everything else in my life, my identities as a wife, mom, friend, sister, daughter, granddaughter, and aunt, what's left is a writer.
 I'm compelled to tell stories, to write honestly about the beauty in life (both triumphs and hardships).
 So now, I write creative non-fiction: memoir style essays about my own life and the lives of others.
 You can read some of my creative writing by following along with my journal.